isiaq-ibrahim/weather-app/README.md

+# 🌦️ Weather App in Python

 As part of my ongoing 20-day challenge to build one Python project a day, I’m thrilled to present my 8th project, a Weather App built with Python.
 The goal of this challenge is simple: to push myself daily, improve my Python skills, and build a solid portfolio of small but meaningful projects.
 In this project, I’ll take you through every step I followed to build this app, from library installation to writing and testing the code.

-weather app python

 If you're just getting started with Python and want to build something useful and fun, a weather app is a great mini-project.
 In this post, I’ll walk you through how I built a simple weather app that fetches real-time weather data using web scraping from Google search results.
 No API keys.
 No complicated setup.
 Just Python and a few lines of code!